 Fentanyl addiction is a condition that thousands of people across the country are facing.
 Fentanyl addiction is claiming the lives of people daily, and many people don’t know how to effectively quit fentanyl.
 According to NCDAS, fentanyl was a contributing factor to more than half of the overdose deaths in the country in 2020.
 Consequently, playing a role in over 47,000 overdose deaths.

 What is fentanyl, though?
-Fentanyl is a potent synthetic opioid.
-It was initially developed for medical use.
+Fentanyl is a potent synthetic opioid initially developed for medical use.
 However, over the years it has become illicitly manufactured and distributed.
 Fentanyl addiction occurs due to the drug binding to the opioid receptors in the brain.
-Eventually, an individual will begin to develop a tolerance to the drug.
-Thus, resulting in needing more and more to achieve the desired effects.
+Eventually, an individual will begin to develop a tolerance to the drug thus, resulting in needing more and more to achieve the desired effects.

-Some people attempt to stop using cold turkey.
-Fentanyl addiction comes with its own set of struggles.
-However, stopping use suddenly, without professional help does as well.
+Some people attempt to stop using cold turkey however, stopping use suddenly without professional help is difficult and can be dangerous.
 The cold turkey method is a way of going through the necessary stage of detoxification.
 During this process, the body rids itself of the toxins that fentanyl introduces, removes the substance from the system, and allows the individual to begin recovery.

 However, when someone chooses to go cold turkey, it means they do so without proper medical care and supervision.
 Not only does this make the entire process extremely uncomfortable for them, but the decision to go through this without withdrawal management can lead to serious complications.
 Fentanyl detox can be dangerous without proper care, and going cold turkey contributes to the dangers.